 - A simple, jquery based lazy loading library.

 - A Magento 2 extension for lazy loading images.

 - A Magento 1.x extension for lazy loading images.

 - A Shopify extension for lazy loading images.

 How to test if lazy loading is working?

-Once you have implemented lazy loading, you would want to check if the behaviour of images on your website is as intended.
-The simplest way would be to open up developer tools in Chrome browser.
+Once you have implemented lazy loading, you’ll want to check if the behaviour of images on your website is as intended.
+The simplest way is to open developer tools in Chrome browser.

 We have covered almost everything related to lazy loading images in this guide.
-Lazy loading if implemented correctly will significantly improve the loading performance of your web pages, reduce page size and delivery costs by cutting down on unnecessary resources loaded up front, while keeping the necessary content intact on the page.
-Your users would love it too when they get a great experience with the faster loading pages.
+Lazy loading, if implemented correctly, will significantly improve the loading performance of your web pages, reduce page size and delivery costs by cutting down on unnecessary resources loaded up front, while keeping the necessary content intact on the page.
+With faster loading pages comes a great user experience, something your visitors would love.

 So, what are you waiting for?
 Get started with lazy loading images now!